mahadharsan/NY_parking_dbt/README.md

 - Artifacts and run results are stored under `nyc_parking_violations_md/target/` (catalog, manifest, run_results, compiled SQL, etc.).
 - Seed and sample CSV files are in `data/` (and `nyc_parking_violations_md/seeds/` if you add them there).

-## 🤝 Contributing

-Feel free to open issues or PRs for improvements.
-Small, focused changes with tests are easiest to review.

-## 📄 License & contact
+## 📄 License

-This repo currently has no license file — add one (e.g., `LICENSE`) if you plan to publish.
+This project is licensed under the MIT License — see `LICENSE` for details.

 For questions, message the repo owner.